barrong77/-Amazon_Vine_Analysis/README.md

 ![PercentVotes](https://user-images.githubusercontent.com/108476566/203383077-2fe80f05-68dd-4bfb-9ab5-b9dc4cdb93cd.png)

-The results reduced the total number of reviews from 3M to 50.7K.
-This allowed us to answer the following questions:
+The data results reduced the total number of reviews from 3M to 50.7K.

 1. How many Vine reviews and non-Vine reviews were there?